Why we crave the quick-fix

 Posted by Andrea Nakayama

-So why do we, and they, keep searching for something that doesn’t exist?
+So why do so many people keep searching for something that doesn’t exist?

 When you eat sugar, your brain produces the neurotransmitter dopamine.
 Dopamine triggers neurons in the body’s pleasure system, and…you guessed it, you feel great!
-For a short time, that is, until the stimulus wears off and you need another ‘hit.’
+That feeling lasts for a short time, until the stimulus wears off and you need another ‘hit.’

 Dopamine is a “pleasure and reward” chemical produced in several areas of the brain.
 Dopamine production reinforces certain behaviors because it makes us feel so darn good!
-This sense of joy and gratification are part of how we understand the mechanisms behind addiction.
+This sense of joy and gratification are part of how we now understand some of the mechanisms behind addiction.

 The quick-fix runs on the same circuitry as sugar and social media validation—it promises a hit of dopamine.